Running on Empty: A Strange Visit to the Pennsylvania Oil Sites

 I searched around town for the Venango County Museum to no avail.
 No one seemed to know anything about it.
 Finally I stumbled on the Venango County Historical Society.
 A knock on the door produced a little old lady who let me in and evinced complete ignorance on the subject of the region’s oil history.
 Two other women were sitting down to lunch and seemed mildly annoyed at my interruption.
 They also claimed a lack of knowledge about oil.
 They suggested I buy a book.
 When I asked for the whereabouts of the museum, they said they didn’t know what I was talking about.

 I decided to drive up the road eight miles to the town of Oil City.
-In the early 1860’s oil city exploded on the map.
-Not only was it home to a forest of derricks, it was the place where Oil Creek flowed into the Allegheny River and so became the culmination point for barrels shipped downstream from points further north.
+In the early 1860’s Oil City exploded on the map.
+Not only was it home to a forest of derricks, it was the place where Oil Creek flowed into the Allegheny River and so became the warehousing point for barrels shipped downstream from points further north.

 The most efficient way to ship oil in those days was by water and Oil Creek was often crowded with barges loaded high with barrels.
 It was not uncommon for the barrels to get away, go careening downstream and slam into the bridge pylons at Oil City, resulting in the nation’s first oil spills.

 Throughout the 1860’s and 70’s Oil City was a greasy, sooty place, reeking and stained with oil.
-Today it is an idyllic community stacked neatly on the hillsides surrounding a placid bend in the river.
+Today it is an idyllic community stacked neatly on a hillside surrounded by a bend in the river.
 A quick poke around its vicinity produced plenty of historical markers but nothing in the way of a museum.
-I decided to keep going.
+I decided to keep driving.

 From Oil City I ventured up the road to Rouseville.
 This blip on the map was once a burgeoning oil town.
 Here was the location of one of the first refineries.
 It was also, according to a historical marker, the site of the oldest continuously functioning oil well.
 The marker indicated that the well could be seen just over the bridge.
 So I crossed the bridge.
 I found no well.